Korean dating shows

 A show titled Friends was produced in 2021, and it featured some of the participants from seasons two and three.
 Unlike Heart Signal, which mainly focuses on romantic relationships, Friends is about developing both friendships and romantic relationships.

-Watch the teaser of Heart Signal season two here:
+Watch the teaser of Heart Signal 2 here:

 Video credit: 채널A

 Transit Love first aired in June 2021.
 It’s a reality show where four couples who have broken up come together to look back on their relationship and ultimately find new love.
 Some participants hope to reunite with their exes, while others are ready to meet someone new.